-3.1 A written copy of the submission must be received by the Secretariat at the following address:
+- 3.1 The submission must be received by the Secretariat as follows: - (a) for hardcopy submissions, at the following address: Commission for Environmental Cooperation, 393, rue St-Jacques Ouest, Bureau 200 Montréal (Québec), Canada H2Y 1N9 - or - (b) for electronic submissions, either emailed to :

-Commission for Environmental Cooperation 393, rue St-Jacques Ouest, Bureau 200 Montréal (Québec) Canada H2Y 1N9
+SEM@cec.org or submitted through the SEM portal which may be accessed via the CEC website at www.cec.org.

-- 3.2 Submissions may be made in English, French or Spanish, which are the languages currently designated by the Parties for submissions. - 3.3 Submissions should not exceed 15 pages of typed, letter-sized paper, excluding supporting information.
-Submissions will not be accepted by fax or any other electronic means.
-Where possible, a copy of the submission on computer diskette should also be provided. - 3.4 Submissions must include the complete mailing address of the Submitter. - 3.5 The Secretariat will promptly acknowledge the receipt of any correspondence or written document(s) relating to the initiation of the submission process. - 3.6 Any correspondence or written document(s) will be considered a submission by the Secretariat if it contains the supporting information necessary to enable the Secretariat, at the proper time, to assess the submission based on the criteria listed in Article 14(1) of the Agreement. - 3.7 Formal notifications by the Secretariat to a Submitter will be made in writing and sent by any reliable means of notification which provides a record of the notification having been sent and received. - 3.8 The Secretariat will inform the Council of the initiation and progress of all submissions. - 3.9 The Secretariat will inform the Submitter of the progress of its submission, as provided for in these guidelines. - 3.10 The Secretariat may at any time notify the Submitter of any minor errors of form in the submission in order for the Submitter to rectify them. - 3.11 The Secretariat will make its best efforts to take all actions necessary to process a submission in a timely manner.
+- 3.2 Submissions may be made in English, French or Spanish, which are the languages currently designated by the Parties for submissions. - 3.3 Submissions should not exceed 15 pages of typed, letter-sized paper, or the electronic equivalent thereof, excluding supporting information. - 3.4 Submissions must include the complete mailing address of the Submitter. - 3.5 The Secretariat will promptly acknowledge the receipt of any correspondence or written document(s) relating to the initiation of the submission process. - 3.6 Any correspondence or written document(s) will be considered a submission by the Secretariat if it contains the supporting information necessary to enable the Secretariat, at the proper time, to assess the submission based on the criteria listed in Article 14(1) of the Agreement. - 3.7 Formal notifications by the Secretariat to a Submitter will be made in writing and sent by any reliable means of notification which provides a record of the notification having been sent and received. - 3.8 The Secretariat will inform the Council of the initiation and progress of all submissions. - 3.9 The Secretariat will inform the Submitter of the progress of its submission, as provided for in these guidelines. - 3.10 The Secretariat may at any time notify the Submitter of any minor errors of form in the submission in order for the Submitter to rectify them. - 3.11 The Secretariat, the Parties, and the Council will make their best efforts to take all actions necessary to process a submission in a timely manner.